Academies - old and new explained

-Labour says the changes will benefit more privileged neighbourhoods and that the best schools will be able to suck in the best teachers and resources, leaving those left under local authority control being regarded as second best.
+Labour argued the changes would benefit more privileged neighbourhoods and that the best schools would suck in the best teachers and resources, leaving those left under local authority control regarded as second best.

 How accountable are academies?

-They are subject to inspections by Ofsted, like other schools.
-However, a substantial chunk of new converters will be outstanding schools - which will no longer be subject to routine inspections under separate changes made to the education inspection regime.
+Like other schools, they are subject to inspections by Ofsted.
+However, a substantial chunk of new converters will be outstanding schools - which are no longer be subject to routine inspections under separate changes made to the education inspection regime.

-The DfE publishes their exam results and other data from Academies as it does for other schools, and they feature in school league tables.
+The DfE publishes their exam results and other data from academies as it does for other schools, and they feature in school league tables.

-Opponents of the policy argue they are less accountable than other state schools, because they are not overseen by the elected local authority leaders - although they do answer directly to the education secretary.
+Opponents of the policy argue they are less accountable than other state schools, because they are not overseen by the elected local authority leaders.

 Schools submit their application to the DfE once they have a positive vote for the change from their governing body.

 The school then registers the academy trust with Companies House and agrees leasing arrangements for school buildings and land.
-The final stage is the signing of the Funding Agreement with the secretary of state.
+The final stage is the signing of a funding agreement with the secretary of state.